-Although the overall company earnings were down, Disney released its 4th quarter 2012 parks and resorts segment numbers with a marginally positive growth trend.
+Although the overall company earnings were down, Disney released its positive 4th quarter 2012 parks and resorts segment numbers along with Orlando park attendance trends.
 The inability to grow ticket revenues much above ticket pricing power (as indicated by the Disney numbers) will require Disney and other Central Florida park operators to be reliant on new and attractions for real growth.

 Gross revenues for the Disney parks increased 7% while operational profits were up 4% for the Disney parks and resorts.
 Click here for the 2012 full year end report.
 After the announcement, Disney CEO and Chairman Bob Iger stated that he fully expects park attendance to continue to grow in 2013.

 Although 7% top line revenue growth was seen as positive, viewed in perspective, this is marginal parks and resorts growth considering ticket prices have risen 6% over the last decade according to the Orlando Sentinel.
 Depending upon ticket type, ticket prices for Walt Disney World® in 2012 did rise from 3-5% from 2011 levels .
 So at least for Disney, park revenues and Orlando park attendance are barely growing above the company’s ability to raise ticket prices.

 Could Orlando Park Growth Be Topping – Is that Good for Visitors?

 Yes, the fact that Orlando park attendance numbers may be topping in some cases will lead to parks rolling out new (or renovated) attractions to remain competitive.
 This is necessary to increase both net profit growth and to provide park consumers’ a sense of additional “value” for their entertainment dollar.
 This new attraction development is great for Orlando and visitors to Central Florida.
 Examples of continued efforts at spurring park growth attendance in 2013 include: